Ghini/ghini.desktop/doc/installing.rst

      https://raw.githubusercontent.com/Ghini/ghini.desktop/master/scripts/devinstall.sh

    Please note that the script will not help you install any extra database connector.
-This is not strictly necessary and you can do it at any later step.
+This is not strictly necessary and you can do it at any later moment.

    If the script ends without error, you can now start ghini::